sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 .. image:: media/subtitution.png
   :scale: 20 %

-Construction of a domain exchange in the disk of radius :math:`1` and center :math:`0`, for the Tribonnacci number :math:`\beta`.

 But we have to take care of the fact that one interval can have several substitutions rules, corresponding to the fact that several letters of a substitution can give intervals of same lengths.